+At American Outdoor Brands, we strive to champion a work environment that promotes the values of diversity, equality, inclusiveness, and community service.
 We are committed to being a good corporate citizen as well as creating a positive employee environment.
-We believe that our growth and future are closely tied to the recruitment, development and retention of exceptional employees.
-Our small workforce fosters a unique culture and celebrates our diverse workforce of approximately 330 employees.
-We have begun to develop a number of initiatives to help attract, develop and retain employees in an effort to increase productivity, increase diversity awareness, enhance employee engagement, and encourage customer loyalty.
-Examples of these efforts include:
+We believe that our growth and future are closely tied to the recruitment, development, and retention of exceptional employees.
+We endeavor to foster a unique culture and celebrate our diverse workforce of approximately 315 employees.
+We are continuing to develop a number of initiatives to help recruit, develop, and retain employees in an effort to increase productivity, increase diversity awareness, enhance employee engagement, and encourage customer loyalty.